 • My software is cross-platform, and requires the features of a Java 1.5 (or later) run-time environment.
-Java 1.6 for Mac OS X is available from Apple for all currently supported OS X operating systems, including Mac OS X 10.7 (Lion) and Mac OS X 10.8 (Mountain Lion), and Mac OS X 10.9 (Mavericks).
+Java 1.6 for Mac OS X is available from Apple for all currently supported OS X operating systems, including Mac OS X 10.7 (Lion), Mac OS X 10.8 (Mountain Lion), and Mac OS X 10.9 (Mavericks).

 • In summary: the issues with running my software on Mac OS X are generated by Apple's changing policies toward non-native software, particularly Java software, over recent years.
 They are beyond my control, and the future remains unclear.
 I have no plans to re-write my code so as to be native to any particular operating system.
 The point of writing software in Java is that it is cross-platform.
 I decided long ago not to be a developer of Windows-specific, or Apple-specific, software, even though I am mainly an Apple user.